neelsmith/tabulae/docs/configuration.md

     MAKE = /usr/bin/make

-With your `/data/morphology` directory, you have created a subdirectory namedk `livy` where you have morphological data for a corpus of Livy.
+With your `/data/morphology` directory, you have created a subdirectory named `livy` where you have morphological data for a corpus of Livy.

-From an sbt console, you can compile a parser for this corpus as follows:

-    fst livy configs/morphology.properties